 Based on implementing these recommendations for digital advertising clients past and present, I have a high degree of confidence that most advertisers can save 5% – 20% or more of their marketing spend while maintaining similar, or in some cases even better results.

-If you’d like help running this sort of audit on your own campaigns, don’t hesitate to reach out to us.
+If you’d like help running this sort of audit on your own PPC campaigns, don’t hesitate to reach out and contact Saturn Lounge.